-Attracting photographers in the field of architecture and interior design from 46 countries worldwide, the Architecture Photography MasterPrize celebrates the masterminds who capture the allure of the built environment.
+Attracting male and female architectural photographers in the field of architecture and interior design from 46 countries worldwide, the Architecture Photography MasterPrize celebrates the masterminds who capture the allure of the built environment.

 The Architecture MasterPrize (AMP) architecture award pays tribute to the architects and designers who make the impossible possible.
 But, more often than not, a project requires someone who can capture the essence and beauty of each site through their lens.
 This is when the AMP award winning photographers come in, with their unique ability to bring each creation to life.

 These 9 female architectural photographers are sure to make an impact in 2023 with their authenticity and unique perspective.

 Besides being a juror for the Architecture Photography MasterPrize, in the past 12 years, Ema has works with some of the most prestigious architectural, interior design and engineering firms in North America.
 Her photography has helped many of these firms reach award-winning status.